ACM DIS 2006: The Conference on Designing Interactive Systems

 designing and developing interactive products and systems.

 Fieldwork and ethnography Findings, guidelines, etc. from studies of

-controlled studies of products, systems, and other phenomena
+studies of products, systems, and other phenomena relevant to designing

 Education Issues related to design education supporting the design of

 In all cases, a paper must break new ground and its contribution must

 offer a clear benefit.
 Authors should develop a 30-word statement of

 benefit for papers they submit.
 This statement will be used by

 reviewers to understand the scope and depth of a paperís contribution.